-The Douglas-fir beetle is the principal killer of mature Douglas-fir in B.C.
-It usually attacks weakened or dying trees, but occasionally its populations increase to the extent that it infests and kills large numbers of healthy trees.
+The Douglas-fir beetle is one of the principal killers of mature Douglas-fir in B.C. and usually attacks weakened or dying trees.
+Occasionally the beetle populations increase to the extent that it infests and kills large numbers of healthy trees.

 This beetle is most common in B.C.'s Interior.
-Though it can be found in coastal forests, it rarely causes the large-scale damage seen inland.
+It can also be found in coastal forests but rarely causes the large-scale damage seen inland.

-It attacks its host in early summer.
-The beetle usually attacks weakened trees (for example, drought or wildfire damage) or trees blown down by windstorms.
-When it attacks healthy trees, it targets the largest and oldest first.
+The beetle attacks the host trees in early summer usually targeting weakened trees (for example, drought or wildfire damaged trees) or trees blown down by windstorms.
+When it attacks healthy trees, the beetle targets the largest and oldest first.

 Adult Douglas-fir beetles are dark brown to black with reddish wing covers, and are tiny (about 4.4mm to 7mm long).
 The life cycle is usually one year, and two broods may be produced.

-The bark beetle species have similar life cycles, progressing from egg through four larval instars to pupa and finally to adult.
+Regardless of brood, Douglas-fir beetle progresses from egg through four larval instars to pupa and finally to adult.”

 The beetles' life cycle is as follows: